 They are both first-ballot Hall of Famers, with a combined eight championship rings together, and counting.
-So, who would you pick?
-Kobe or LeBron?
+So, when it’s Kobe vs. LeBron, who would you pick?
 Here are three arguments for either of these NBA giants being better than the other.

 Three reasons why LeBron is better:

 LeBron is a better clutch player